kokoroach/LAS/README.md

 B. Prepate Data for Import
 We will prepare student data for import later

-1. Convert the *.xlsx file to .csv and Ensure that header is at row 0
+1. IMPORTANT!
+Convert the *.xlsx file to `.csv` and Ensure that header is at row 0
 2. Save it within project folder.
 Recommen data project dir is `/student_data`